Castile Soap from Sandy Hook Soap Factory

 We sell Naturoli soapnut laundry powder*.
 We buy the powder in bulk and repackage it in smaller quantities for sale.

-Right now we have a small quantity of liquid detergent in stock for sale.
-The cost is ten ounces for $10, enough for up to about a hundred loads of laundry according to Naturoli.
+Right now we have a limited quantity of liquid soapnut detergent in for sale.
+It’s ten ounces for $10, enough for up to about a hundred loads of laundry according to Naturoli.

 Soapnut detergent and pure Castile soap exemplify in many ways what this market is about.

-As we prepare food, ingredients come into contact with our hands and food utensils, and our hands and food utensils have come into contact with soap and with towels washed in detergent.
+As we prepare food, ingredients come into contact with our hands and food utensils, and our hands and food utensils have come in contact with soap we wash our hands with and with towels washed in detergent that we dry our hands with.

 Thus, any minute residue, such as added fragrances, from soaps and detergents we use that are found on towels, our hands, and utensils ultimately find their way into the food we make, albeit in microscopic quantities.